TACACS+ vs. Radius: What’s the Difference?

 4. If the user can access the resource, the remote access servers grant or deny access based on the authorization message.

-The TACACS+ can manage server options like attributes, define users, and control authentication services.
-These attributes can be set through the options section in the operation framework of a service, file name, and shared secret key.
+TACACS+ can manage attributes, define users and control authentication services.
+Administrators can set attributes through the options section in the operation framework of a service, file name, and shared secret key.
 The next part of the file consists of a group of users and groups to control accounting, authorization, and authentication.
 The TACACs+ follows the user = username or group = user name and is succeeded by the single and multiple attribute pairs placed inside curly brackets.

 The TACACS variable perimeter provides extensibility and site-specific customization, and the TCP protocol provides a secure and safe delivery of the secret message.
 The server’s capacity, however, could be impacted by the format and protocol, as the format puts a load on the communication capacity of a server.